emagiz/emdocs/mds/howto/configure-certificates.md

 - Save the passwords you set for the keystores in a KeePass password file (or similar tools) so you have a backup for the key store passwords in case someone changes or deletes your properties.
 - Save the certificates in an client internal support application so you can set a notification for when the certificate is about to expire.

 ## 3. HOW-TO STEPS FOR KEYSTORE IN EMAGIZ FLOWS
-Starting point of this part is that you have already received (either from the customer a .p12 file containing the keypair and a .cer file containing the to be trusted certificate.
-Please obtain these before proceeding to the next step.
+Starting point of this part is that you have already received a certificate file (.pfx, .abc, etc.).
+Please obtain this before proceeding to the next step.
 Follow these steps carefully in order to acquire the desired result.
 Before you head into the how-to steps make sure you have downloaded the program Keystore Explorer from the internet.
 We will use this program to create our trust- and keystore.

+***How to create the proper certificate file (.CER)***

+1. Open keystore Explorer
+2. Browse to the PFX or ABC file on your machine and open it
+3. Apply the password in order to open it
+4. Right click on the key, select View Details, Certificate Chain Details.
+5. Select the top level in the certificate Chain and press Export
+6. Export settings: select the X.509 option
+7. Select folder where to store the .cer file

+***How to create the P12 file containing the keypair***

+1. Open keystore Explorer
+2. Browse to the PFX or ABC file on your machine and open it
+3. Apply the password in order to open it
+4. Right click on the key, and select Export Keypair
+5. Enter the password of the PFX or ABC file
+6. Enter the new password for the keypair you are going to export
+7. Save the file locally on your disk as a .p12 file

+8. Open the .p12 file and using the password just created
+9. Right click on the key, select Edit Certificate Chain, and then Remove Certificate (it will remove the top level certificate of the certificate chain)
+10. Save file

 ***How to create a Java Trust Store – containing your trusted certificate(s)***